Below you will find an NLP definition - many in fact!

 If an NLP exercise doesn't work for you (or for your client), you would be encouraged to try another or develop another, or see what is working for someone else and learn that.

 NLP techniques constantly evolve and are added to.

 This is just a very small introductory NLP explanation.

 With my love, and every good wish on your journey,

 Author of Be Loved, Beloved (Kindle)

-Move from NLP definition to the home page - A Practical Spirituality
+Or Click below to move from NLP definition to the home page - A Practical Spirituality